abhimvp/Strides/README.md

   - A new file for the Custom Hook (src/hooks/useAuth.ts).
 Its only job is to provide a clean way for other components to access that state.
 - This makes our code cleaner, easier to understand, and fully compatible with Vite's Fast Refresh feature, leading to a smoother development experience.

+#### Tasks - frontend

+- We'll be modifying the frontend dashboard to fetch real data from the backend TASKS API we just built, making the application fully dynamic and persistent.
+- create a new API service for tasks, setting up an axios interceptor for clean authentication, and updating the Dashboard page to handle live data, including the special case for new users.
+- `Integrating the Live Tasks API into the Frontend:` steps needed to connect your React dashboard to the live backend API for fetching and updating user-specific tasks.
+- `Create an API Client with Auth Interceptors`: To avoid manually adding the authentication token to every API request, we'll create a central axios instance that automatically includes it.
+This is a very professional and clean pattern.
+  - In src/services/ folder, create a new file named `api.ts`
+- `Create a Task Service`: let's create a dedicated service for all task-related API calls, using our new API client.
+  - In src/services/ folder, create a new file named `taskService.ts`
+- `Update Frontend Types`: Our frontend types should match the backend Pydantic models for consistency.The id field on UserTasks is now optional to match the backend fix.
+  - Go to src/types/index.ts and update/replace its contents.
+- `Update the Dashboard Page`: This is the biggest change.
+We will replace our static mock data with live data fetching, loading states, and API calls.
+  - Go to src/pages/Dashboard.tsx and do the necessary changes.
+- `Update Mock Data Structure`: Our mock data needs a slight adjustment to match our new UserTasks type structure.
+  - Open src/data/mockTasks.ts and replace its contents.

 ### Notes-Frontend

 - Setting Up Your React(Typescript) Frontend with Vite and Tailwind CSS.